top of page

 No Fat

 For the driest, most classic biscotti, some recipes use little to no fat.
-Eliminating most of the fat results in a drier, crispier, and harder texture of traditional biscotti, perfect for dunking.
+Eliminating most of the fat results in the drier, crispier and harder texture of traditional biscotti, perfect for dunking.
 Dough made without fat will be stiffer and more crumbly, so it must be handled with care when shaping.

 Comments